 Option #1: PRINT ON FOAMBOARD

-You can order a print on foamboard from posterninja.com or foamboardprinting.com (for example).
+You can order a print on foamboard from posterninja.com , foamboardprinting.com, or signs.com (for example).
 The only thing you have to do is uploading the printable world map ordered from me, just like you’d order copies of your digital camera pictures.

 I always recommend getting a frame if you have your map printed on foamboard because the edges sometimes are PERFECT but others, they aren’t.
 It can be any frame (from a local shop, online @ amazon, etc)

 I can not find this option for the USA, but if you are in Europe, this is a fantastic option.

 What is Forex? – you might be wondering.
 Forex (R) is a rigid, light and thick, plastic like material that is used mostly in Europe.
 More info about push pin maps made with forex here.

 I do have a print on forex of my highly detailed USA map in my office, right above my desk.
 It’s this one below and it helps a lot when I get inquiries from customers.
 Mine is 100×70 centimeters.

 The edges of those Forex prints tend to be nice and clean so, most of the times you won’t need a frame.
 You can display the push pin map directly.